edma2/vim-pants/README.md

 [here](http://pantsbuild.github.io/target_addresses.html); you can use '.' as
 an alias for the default target (see the example below).
-When run with more than two arguments, set the goal and target as described above using the first two arguments, and pass the remaining arguments to pants.
+When run with more than two arguments, set the goal and target as described above using the first two arguments, and pass the remaining arguments to Pants.

 Errors and warnings will be loaded in a quickfix list once Pants finishes running.